Media contacts

 - The Living Collections - Live animal exhibits feature Mojave natives who’ve adapted to arid desert conditions including a grey fox, sidewinder, Gila monsters, desert cottontails, lizards, and more.

 - People of the Springs – The focus of this gallery is the cultural history of the Springs Preserve and the ways in which water fostered the development of Las Vegas.
-Visitors explore recreated native dwellings, a historic railroad car, a re-enactment of the first land auction, a Hoover Dam exhibit, and many others.
+Visitors explore a historic railroad car, a re-enactment of the first land auction, and a Hoover Dam exhibit.

-- Traveling Exhibit Gallery – A new exhibit with a science or natural history theme is presented in this space approximately every three months.
-The exhibits are both informational and entertaining for kids of all ages.
+- Traveling Exhibit Gallery – Temporary exhibits with a science or natural history theme are presented in this space.

 Sustainable living resources

 The Springs Preserve offers many resources to educate us about how to live our lives in sustainable ways in the desert.
-There are permanent displays and exhibits throughout the facility on this topic.
+There are permanent displays and exhibits throughout the facility on this topic, including the DesertSol Solar House and Sustainability Gallery.

-The Sustainability Gallery shows visitors how small changes they can make in their own homes can save precious resources and money.
-The Sustainable Home is a key exhibit in this Gallery.
+The Sustainability Gallery shows visitors how small changes they make in their own homes can save precious resources and money.

 The Preserve is a living exhibit of water-efficient landscaping.
-There are more than 250,000 plants in 180 acres.
+There are more than 250,000 plants in natural areas and the Botanical Garden.
 These plants are both beautiful and sustainable.
-There are many examples of informal gardens and landscaping.
-In addition, there is a formal Botanical Garden.
+There are many examples of informal gardens and landscaping throughout the Preserve's 180 acres.

 Educational classes and workshops are held each weekend.
 The topics change monthly and include such areas as desert gardening, drip irrigation instruction, energy conservation and solar options, “green” gourmet cooking, and more.